asi-alliance/asi-chain-explorer/indexer/DEPLOYMENT_DOCUMENTATION.md

 ## 🎯 **Overview**

-This guide documents the successful deployment of the ASI-Chain Indexer and Explorer infrastructure, providing blockchain data indexing and visualization capabilities for the ASI/F1R3FLY network with Docker-based deployment.
+This guide documents the successful deployment of the ASI-Chain Indexer and Explorer infrastructure, providing blockchain data indexing and visualization capabilities for the ASI network with Docker-based deployment.

 ## 🏗️ **Architecture**

 ```
-Remote F1R3FLY Network (13.251.66.61:40453)
+Remote ASI Network (13.251.66.61:40453)
               ↓
      Rust CLI Client (inside Docker)
               ↓